chennaione/sugar/README.md

 ```

-Setting up the columns that way will ensure you dont get a typo and the columns can be used in quiery builders.
+Setting up the columns that way will ensure you don't get a typo and the column names can be used in quiery builders.

 You can also use the column names when setting up your SimpleCursorAdapter.